ddewaele/emberjs-crud-rest/README.md

 It's important to realize at this point that Ember.JS has done a lot of things.
 In fact, it has constructed and used a lot of Core Ember Concepts, including

--A router
+- A router
--A controller
+- A controller
--A view
+- A view
--Templates
+- Templates

 And yet, the only thing we needed to do was create a template.
 So how did all of this happen ?